 Creating a comprehensive estate plan usually includes a variety of documents that cite your wishes if you should die or become incapacitated.
-The documents include a will that outlines beneficiary designations, health care and durable powers of attorney, appointment of guardianship of minor children, and an advance health care directive.
+These documents typically include a will that outlines beneficiary designations, health care and durable powers of attorney, an advance health care directive, and the appointment of guardianship for minor children.
+Appointing a guardian for your children in New York is an important step—here’s what you should know to make informed decisions that protect your family’s future.

 Another document that many people include in their estate plan is a letter of instruction (LOI), also called a letter of intent.
 It provides your executor with important information about your assets and personal information that usually isn’t included in your other estate planning documents, especially not in the will itself.
 The LOI in your estate plan benefits not only your executor but also your beneficiaries.
 Our skilled New York estate planning attorneys can help write your important documents, including an LOI.